Berea-College-CSC-226/p01-main/Project Requirements.md

 ---

 ## Kanban Board
-- Make a Kanboard board on Trello to track the progress of your project.
+- Make a Kanban board board on Trello to track the progress of your project.
 - As an example, you can refer to the board to track the homework for this class.
 - Your board needs to have at least the following three columns:
     - Not Started / Backlog